robhabraken/advent-of-code-2024/solutions/03/solutions.md

 # Solutions to Day 3: Mull It Over

+*For the puzzle description, see [Advent of Code 2024 - Day 3](https://adventofcode.com/2024/day/3).*

 Here are my solutions to the puzzles of today.
 Written chronologically so you can follow both my code and line of thought.

 ## Part 1